satvikp221b/Heartbeat-Detection-Using-Video/README.md

 | Processed Video | Heart Rate Overlay |
 | --------------- | ------------------ |
 | ![Processed Video](results/output_magnified_roi_noeyes-gif.gif) | ![Heart Rate](results/output_with_hr-gif.gif) |

+In this case the heartrate was having an error of around 6-8 bpm as my heartbeat during the time of this video was close to 70-72 according to my apple watch.
+Although we have also calculate the heartrate using IR pulse sensor, I currently don't have access to it as my professor was kind enough to lent it to us. :)

 ## Conclusion
 This project demonstrates the feasibility of non-invasive heart rate detection using only video input.
 By leveraging video magnification and advanced signal processing techniques, heart rate detection can be achieved with reasonable accuracy under ideal conditions.
 Under perfect conditions—with a single source of light, minimal movement, and the best ROI being the forehead region (provided no hair covers it)—it is possible to achieve an error margin of ±5 bpm.